How to Stop a Bank Levy in California

 bank levy is one of the most aggressive tools the IRS or the Franchise Tax Board (FTB) can use to collect unpaid taxes.
 When a levy hits, your account is frozen—and your funds may be transferred to the government in as little as 10 days.

 Whether the levy is from the IRS or California FTB, this is not a situation you can ignore.
-But with the right legal and financial steps, you may still be able to stop the levy, recover your funds, and resolve your tax debt on better terms.
+But with the right legal and financial steps, you may still be able to stop and prevent IRS bank levies, recover your funds, and resolve your tax debt on better terms.

 This post explains exactly what to do—and when to do it—if you’ve received a bank levy notice in California.